Canadian Document Authentication & Legalization Process for Use in Mauritius

-Located just off the coast of Madagascar, is one of the richest countries in East Africa.
-This is partially due to the majority of the population speaking a blend of French, English, and local African dialects which lends itself to international relations with many French speaking countries such as Canada.
-Addressing matters in Mauritius, whether personal or corporate, will almost certainly involve the use of documents.
+Mauritius, a thriving archipelago off the coast of Madagascar, is one of the richest countries in East Africa.
+Due to the majority of the population speaking a blend of French, English, and local African dialects, addressing matters in Mauritius, whether personal or corporate, will almost certainly involve the use of documents.
 However, documents that need to be used internationally are very rarely accepted as valid in their original form.
-In other words, there needs to a process to ensure the documents that are coming from or going to another country are valid and authentic.
+Therefore, a process is required to ensure that documents coming from or going to another country are valid and authentic.
 Canada does not use the apostille or attestation process for Canadian documents that need to be used overseas.
 Instead, Canada uses the authentication and legalization process, which is legally equivalent to an apostille or attestation.
-If you have a Canadian document that you need to use in Mauritius, your documents will need to be authenticated and legalized before they will be accepted as valid there.
+If you have a Canadian document that you need to use in Mauritius, it will need to be authenticated and legalized before it will be accepted as valid.

-Canadian Documents for use in Mauritius
+Requirements for Canadian Documents for Use in Mauritius

 Authentication and legalization take place at two locations: first at Global Affairs Canada in Ottawa and then at the Embassy of Mauritius in Washington.
 Canada.
 Before beginning the process, it is important to ensure that the document is valid for authentication.
 There are many requirements that need to be met, and they depend on the type of document.
 However, the most important of these is that the Canadian document contains the signature of an authority recognized by Global Affairs Canada.
 Upon meeting the requirements, one of the staff at Global Affairs Canada will place their stamp, seal, and signature on the document, authenticating it.
 The consulate of Mauritius has its own requirements and fees, which need to be met before the consul can legalize the documents.
 After meeting the requirements of the Mauritian embassy consulate, the consul places their stamp, seal, and signature on the document, legalizing it and completing the process.